 Thank you for visiting.
 Our office is here to provide quality advising services as well as offer resources to new Freshman and Transfer students.

-Students who will be starting at Benedictine University this coming Summer and Fall 2014 will be assigned an academic advisor from the New Student Advising Center.
-Once you have tested and paid your tuition deposit, an academic advisor will contact you by phone or email to schedule an advising appointment.
+Students who will be starting at Benedictine University this coming Spring 2015 will be assigned an academic advisor from the New Student Advising Center.
+Once you have tested and paid your tuition deposit, an academic advisor will contact you by phone or e-mail to schedule an advising appointment.
 We look forward to working with you.

 Statement on Academic Advising